martina-rama/SIR-INN/README.md

 1. Dataset generation and model pretraining *(not exposed)*
 2. Final training of the SIR-INN model *(encapsulated)*
 3. Qualitative evaluation of the reconstructed SIR dynamics
-4. Projection of latent dynamics to observable incidence curves
-5. Parameter inference and probabilistic forecasting
+4. Parameter inference and probabilistic forecasting
-6. Export of forecasts in Influcast Hub–compatible format
+5. Export of forecasts in Influcast Hub–compatible format

-This repository exposes steps **3, 5, and 6**, while providing a **pretrained SIR-INN model** for reproducibility.
+This repository exposes steps **3, 4, and 5**, while providing a **pretrained SIR-INN model** for reproducibility.
 The code prioritizes epidemiological interpretability and reproducibility over implementation details related to physics-informed learning.
+All notebooks can be executed directly in Google Colab.

 ---